- You purchase poison and put the bait out for rodents in your home or yard.

-- Barred Owl swoops down to eat mouse.
+- Barred Owl swoops down to eat the mouse.

 - Raccoons find owl carcass and eat parts of it.

-- Raccoons wander around neighborhood for hours, eventually they die in someone’s yard, shed, garage, or home.
+- Raccoons wander around a neighborhood for hours, eventually, they die in someone’s yard, shed, garage, or home.

 - Neighborhood ‘outdoor’ cat, or cat that just ‘likes to go outdoors sometimes’, or a lost/stray dog finds raccoon’s carcass and eats part of it.